 Deviations from point 9 of the Code of Practice: None

-Sound risk and capital management are central to SpareBank 1 SMN long-term value creation.
-Internal control shall contribute to ensuring efficient operation and proper management of risks of significance to the attainment of business goals.
+Sound risk and capital management are central to SpareBank 1 SMN’s long-term value creation.
+Internal control shall help to ensure efficient operations and proper management of risks of significance to the attainment of business goals.

 The group’s report on capital requirements and risk management, the Pillar 3 Report, contains a description of risk management, capital management and capital calculation.
 The report is available at smn.no.